Starting a Business

 Home-based businesses may need to conform with additional regulations, as well as those associated with your profession or the product or service offered.
 First, go through the Business Wizard to find requirements related to your profession, product or service.
 Then, read through the information below to learn about possible additional requirements.

-Legal Requirements: All businesses, including home-based ones, must register their name and entity type with the Idaho Secretary of State’s office.
-To learn about the entity types recognized in Idaho, visit the Legal Structure section of this website.
+Legal Requirements: All businesses, including home-based ones, need to register their name and entity type with the Idaho Secretary of State’s office.
+The exception is sole proprietorships that use the owner's full name in the business name.

-In most communities, a retail store, restaurant, coffee shop or similar business where customers come and go cannot be operated from a home.
+- In most communities, a business where customers come and go cannot be operated from a home.
 If you offer lessons (music, art, etc.), the number of students allowed at any one time may be limited.